 - 2 tablespoons shredded Parmesan cheese

-- Place 2 cups water, the remaining chopped cabbage and the remaining sauce in a Dutch oven; mix well.
-Carefully add stuffed cabbage, meat side up.
+- Place 1 cup water, the remaining chopped cabbage and the remaining sauce in a Dutch oven; mix well.
+Carefully add stuffed cabbage, with twisted cheesecloth facing down.
 Cover and bring to a boil.
 Reduce heat; and simmer, covered until whole cabbage is tender and thermometer inserted in the middle of the cabbage reads 160°, 1 to 1-1/4 hours.
 Remove cabbage and discard cheesecloth.
-Place cabbage on a serving platter and keep warm.
+Place cabbage on a serving platter; keep warm.

-- Combine the cornstarch and remaining water; add to Dutch oven.
+- To thicken sauce, combine the cornstarch and remaining 1/4 cup water; add to Dutch oven.
 Bring to a boil, stirring constantly; boil for 2 minutes.
-Pour over the cabbage; sprinkle with Parmesan cheese.
-Cut into wedges to serve.
-Yield: 8 servings.
+Cut cabbage into wedges and if desired, top with fresh thyme and oregano leaves.
+Serve with sauce and Parmesan cheese.

 Nutrition Facts1 serving: 306 calories, 14g fat (5g saturated fat), 64mg cholesterol, 724mg sodium, 31g carbohydrate (14g sugars, 8g fiber), 17g protein.

 Nov 27, 2011